Israel faces potential shortage of interceptor missiles amid Iran threats

 (photo credit: VIA REUTERS)

-As the US provides Israel with the THAAD anti-ballistic missile system this week, Israel is facing a potential shortage of defense system interceptor missiles against possible attacks from Iran and its proxies, the Financial Times reported on Tuesday, with information confirmed by the Jerusalem Post.
+As the US said it would equip Israel with the THAAD anti-ballistic missile system this week, Israel is facing a potential shortage of defense system interceptor missiles against possible attacks from Iran and its proxies, the Financial Times reported on Tuesday, with the information confirmed by The Jerusalem Post.

-If Iran and Hezbollah attack Israel simultaneously, Israel's air defenses may be overwhelmed, Dana Stroul, a former senior US defense official, explained to the Financial Times.
-“If Iran responds to an Israel attack and Hezbollah joins in too, Israel's air defenses will be stretched,” Stroul said.
+If Iran and Hezbollah attack Israel simultaneously, Israel’s air defenses may be overwhelmed, Dana Stroul, a former senior US defense official, explained to FT.
+“If Iran responds to an Israel attack and Hezbollah joins in too, Israel’s air defenses will be stretched,” Stroul said.

 Stroul also noted that the US cannot indefinitely sustain supply efforts for both Ukraine and Israel, as resources are reaching a critical limit.